salahineo/safari/README.md

 - JavaScript
 - ReactJS

-> This application is fully responsive
+> This project is fully responsive

 ### Contact